FRANÇAIS

 Measuring the impact of limb asymmetry on movement irregularity and complexity changes during an incremental step test in para-swimmers using inertial measurement units

-Slopecki, Matthew, Clément, Julien, Charbonneau, Mathieu et Côté, Julie N..
+Slopecki, Matthew, Clément, Julien, Charbonneau, Mathieu and Côté, Julie N..
 2025. « Measuring the impact of limb asymmetry on movement irregularity and complexity changes during an incremental step test in para-swimmers using inertial measurement units ».
 Sensors, vol. 25, nº 11.

 [thumbnail of Clement-J-2025-31040.pdf]